 - Screen for stocks that suit your criteria.
-Some common criteria used in the community are:
+Check my latest article here.

 - You should now have found a stock that successfully passed your screening criteria, so now it’s time to dive a bit deeper and truly analyze the company and its stock (those are not the same, a good company doesn’t automatically make it a good stock!).
 I do that typically by:

 - Reading the latest annual report on the company’s website.
 I typically find them in the investor relations section.
 I also familiarize myself with the company by looking at their product & service offerings, market share, recent innovations, etc..